R2-STAR/AMM-eth-smart-contract/README.md

-# Decentralised Exchange (AMM) – Node.js, Express & TypeScript
+# AMM based Decentralised Exchange – Node.js, Express & TypeScript

 This project is an off-chain simulation of an Automated Market Maker (AMM) inspired by Uniswap v2.
 It is built to deeply understand DEX internals, pricing mechanics, and liquidity behavior before implementing them on-chain in Solidity.